tsenart/vegeta/README.md

 ##### `json` format

 The JSON format makes integration with programs that produce targets dynamically easier.
 Each target is one JSON object in its own line.
+The method and url fields are required.
 If present, the body field must be base64 encoded.
+The generated [JSON Schema](lib/target.schema.json) defines the format in detail.

 ```bash
 jq -ncM '{method: "GET", url: "http://goku", body: "Punch!" | @base64, header: {"Content-Type": ["text/plain"]}}' |